SolbiatiAlessandro/relna/relna/tensorflow/trainers/imitation_learning/README.md

 (RELNA) You can programmatically run the job on cloud on cloud locally with the `utils.py` script

+Before running programmtically the job you need to build the package with

 ```
+(venv) python setup.py sdist
 cd ..
+(FISH) set GOOGLE_APPLICATION_CREDENTIALS ../../../gcpkey.json
 (venv) python utils.py
 ```